JordanMicahBennett/ROBOTIZE_JA/README.md

 # UPDATES - JAMAICAN PRIME MINISTER, ANDREW HOLNESS PLANS TO BUILD STEM SCHOOLS IN RESPONSE TO GROWING ARTIFICIAL INTELLIGENCE CHANGES IN SOCIETY.

-* 2016: In a face to face talk, I had advised UWI Mona Ai lecturer to introduced neural networks/modern artificial intelligence as an independent course to the Computer Science degree.
+* 2016: In a face to face talk, I had advised UWI Mona Ai lecturer to introduce neural networks/modern artificial intelligence as an independent course to the Computer Science degree.

 * 2016 later: I also started machine learning Jamaica Institute, as an independent institution for artificial intelligence.